StreamElements/docs/src/content/docs/chatbot/modules/bingo.md

 ## Usage

 To start a Bingo game, a moderator must use the `!bingo` command with specific parameters.
-The game ends when a user correctly identifies the chosen emote in chat.
+The winner is the first chatter to post the secret emote in chat, and they are awarded the prize points.

 ## Examples